-Água na Boca (mouthwatering in English) has provided some of the most of popular Brazilian food to the streets of London since 2013.
+Água na Boca (mouthwatering in English) has provided some of the most popular Brazilian food to the streets of London since 2013.
 It’s all about Brazilian delicacies such as salgadinhos (pastry savouries), gourmet brigadeiros (chocolate truffles) and churros ( delicious doughnuts filled with chocolate or salted caramel).
 Working in the hospitality industry for over 14 years had given Andre Coutinho the expertise to also offer his catering services for parties and other events.

 Midlands Traveller: Firstly, I’d like to know a little bit more about your career background.

-Andre Coutinho: I moved to London in 1999 to study English and later in year 2000 I decided to do a MA in Marketing Communication.
-I have worked before in different fields such as marketing manager, landscape assistant, TV producer assistant, cinema and etc. But since I arrived in London, I was always working in restaurants across London on the weekends doing different jobs such as barman, waiter, and chef and restaurant manager.
+Andre Coutinho: I moved to London in 1999 to study English and later in the year 2000 I decided to do a MA in Marketing Communication.
+I have worked before in different fields such as marketing manager, landscape assistant, TV producer assistant, cinema and etc. But since I arrived in London, I was always working in restaurants across London on the weekends doing different jobs such as barman, waiter, chef and restaurant manager.

-AC: After few years managing restaurants, I decided to be my own boss and work for myself, but I didn’t have enough money to open a cafe or restaurant, so I decided to start small with a food stall.
+AC: After a few years of managing restaurants, I decided to be my own boss and work for myself, but I didn’t have enough money to open a cafe or restaurant, so I decided to start small with a food stall.

 MT: Why did you choose this kind of Brazilian food?

 AC: I did a lot of research in London before I started my business because I wanted to see what I could bring to the street food environment, so I went to Brazil to get some ideas.
-When I was in Brazil I saw the growing of gourmet street food market.
+When I was in Brazil I saw the growth of the gourmet street food market.
 And salgadinhos and brigadeiros that you could buy everywhere became more sophisticated, so I thought it would be a good idea to sell Brazilian street food with a little bit of twist in its ingredients.

 MT: What is unique about Agua na Boca’s food?

-AC: I use different flavours and spices into my food.
+AC: I use different flavours and spices in my food.
 I tried to adapt it for the British audience, every weekend I bring different food to the market, it will be never the same, and I always try new recipes

 MT: Where do you usually work?